 Can two extensions be used without affecting performance?

 Yes, you can use two extensions.
 The length of the wire does not affect performance.
-If you contact us prior to purchasing the extension wire, we will be happy to cut a custom length wire for you.

 Can this adapter work with 220-240v power outlet?

 We offer specific transformers for 230v outlets.
 Our 230v transformers come with an EU plug.

 Why won’t my doorbell connect to the wifi?
 Doesn’t your Power Supply provide enough power?